Treborth Botanic Garden: History of the Garden

 The current site was originally developed as a Victorian tourist destination, Britannia Park, by the Chester and Holyhead Railway Company in the 1840s.
-The grounds were designed by Sir Joseph Paxton, and features of his design can be see today, such as the lime avenue.
+The grounds were designed by Sir Joseph Paxton, and features of his design can be seen today, such as the lime avenue.
 However, due to a funding crisis the site was abandoned and reverted to pasture and woodland.
-Funding crises were to become a feature of the sites subsequent history.
+Funding crises were to become a feature of the site's subsequent history.

 In 1960, the then University College of North Wales (now Bangor University) bought the land with the aim of developing it into a collection of plants for the University's Department of Botany.
 When the Department of Botany closed, the Garden continued to be used by other departments within the University for teaching, in particular for environmental courses.

 In recent years, Treborth Botanic Garden has come under threat of closure by Bangor University due to high maintenance costs, but this threat has been largely countered by the Friends of Treborth Botanic Garden, a volunteer group with charitable status that helps in the day-to-day running of the Garden, and the Students for Treborth Action Group (STAG), a Bangor University Students' Union society formed to safeguard the Garden for use by the students and population of Bangor.

 Treborth Botanic Garden is twinned with Katse Botanical Gardens in Lesotho and has a special relationship with Xishuangbanna Tropical Botanical Garden in China.